JC-Concepts/RGT-Bluetooth-Steering-/README.md

-# Wahoo RGT - Bluetooth Steering Controller (Recommend for Apple)
+# Wahoo RGT - Bluetooth Steering Controller (Works with Apple, Windows, and Android)

 This project is to create steering buttons for Wahoo RGT using an ESP32 and it is suitable for PC, Android, and Apple (iPad & TV) via Bluetooth.
 Testing has mostly been done on **Apple** since for PC version I recommend using [RGT Arduino USB Steering Solution](https://github.com/JC-Concepts/RGT-Arduino_USB_Steer).
 The concept is to make the ESP32 act as a Bluetooth keyboard and send the characters 'a' (left) and 'd' (right) commands.